 At the third level, PUG invokes belief and state processing repeatedly to generate a motion trajectory over space and time.
 When the architecture carries out actions in the environment, this corresponds to reactive control.
-Because it focuses on the current situation, this mode of operation does not invoke predictive processes, as it does not require expectations about future states, but it does assume that perceptual processing - not part of the architecture - provides a unique identifier for each object across time steps.
-This is a strong supposition, but object tracking is not the focus of our research.
-When the agent instead carries out mental simulation of motion trajectories, it relies on process knowledge to produce predicted changes that, when applied repeatedly, serve as the basis for successive belief and state processing.
-Such a trajectory follows deterministically from an initial state and a set of intentions.
-For this reason, we refer to both this sequence of states and the set of intentions that produces it as a motion plan.
+Because it focuses on the current situation, this mode of operation does not invoke processes, as it does not need predictions about future states.
+However, mental simulation of motion trajectories relies on them to produce a sequence of predicted changes that, when applied repeatedly, serve as the basis or successive belief and state processing.
+We should note that a trajectory follows deterministically from an initial state and a set of intentions; for this reason, we will refer to this sequence of states as a motion plan.